nruemmele/serene-benchmark/README.md

 # Serene Benchmark

 The Serene Benchmark project provides a common framework to evaluate different approaches for schema matching and mapping.
-Currently, the framework supports evaluation of three approaches for semantic typing of relational data sources.
+Currently, the framework supports evaluation of three approaches for semantic labeling of relational data sources.

 ### Prerequisites